-The carer’s assessment will look at the care and support you provide, as well as providing information and advice to support you in your caring role.
-The assessment will also look at anyone else who may be affected by the caring role.
-This will include identifying any young carers and assessing what support may be available to them.
-If the person you look after is also being assessed, for example by a social worker or occupational therapist, you can be assessed at the same time by one of our carers assessment workers (as long as you both agree to this).
-You can also have a carer’s assessment even if the person you look after does not receive services or refuses services.
+It also looks at anyone else affected by the caring role, including identifying young carers and assessing what available support.
+If the person you look after is also being assessed, for example by a social worker or occupational therapist, you can be assessed at the same time by one of our carers assessment workers.

 What happens after a carer’s assessment?

-We will give you a copy of your assessment and, if appropriate, a support plan.
-This will provide details of the outcomes you have identified and how they are going to be met.
-This could include giving you a personal budget if you meet the eligibility criteria.
+You will receive a copy of your assessment and, where appropriate, a support plan, providing details of the outcomes identified and how they will be met.
+This could include a personal budget if you meet eligibility criteria.